cpske/programming1/week2/Program-Structure.md

 ### Compiling and Running a Program

 You must compile Java code before you can run it.
-The command for this is **javac**.
+An IDE will compile for you, or you can compile code in a command window using the command **javac**.
 First verify that `javac` is on your shell (or command window) PATH by typing:
 ```
 cmd>  javac -version
 ```